 (I have owned both watches by the way, this is a true story!)

 “Why are you wearing a watch?
-Can’t you tell the time form your smartphone or computer?
+Can’t you tell the time from your smartphone or computer?
 Nobody needs a watch!”

 OH COME ON!

-Because of course, you don’t need to wear a watch to tell the time (even if it’s still the most convenient item to do so).
+Yes, of course, you don’t need to wear a watch to tell the time – even if it’s still the most convenient way to do so.